phiresky/joint-multilingual-speech-recognition-and-language-id/paper.md

 ## Decoder B (CTC-based)

 The input and encoder are the same as before.
-After the encoder, a simple softmax layer per time step is added that directly converts the 640 outputs ($\vec{h}_t$ from the encoder into one of the N output characters.
+After the encoder, a simple softmax layer per time step is added that directly converts the 640 outputs from the encoder $\vec{h}_t$ into one of the N output characters.
 This results in one output character per timestep $t$, which is then reduced to a flexible number of output characters using the CTC loss function [@gr06].

 As a simple explanation, CTC works by adding a blank character `"-"` to the output character set.
 For example, if we only allow the output HELLO our output set would be $\{H, E, L, O, -\}$.
 For inference, first all duplicate characters are removed and then all blank symbols.
 For example: `HHHH-EEEEEEEE-LL-LLL----OOOOOO → H-E-L-L-O → HELLO`.
 Note that the double `L` sequence is retained since there is a blank symbol between two blocks of `L` symbols.
 For training, we simply define all combinations of character duplications that result in the ground truth at inference time to be correct.
 This results in a unambiguous mapping from the CTC output to the corresponding text output.
-This means that the neural network is able learn the correct alignment using character duplications and the blank symbol.
+This means that the neural network is able learn the correct alignment by utilizing character duplications and the blank symbol.

 The loss function for this decoder is the negative logarithm of the ground truth probability the network predicts.
 This probability can be efficiently computed using the Viterbi / forward-backward algorithm [@gr06].